v6ops/FIG-Forth-UK101/README.md

 # TL/DR;
-There are twpo ways to run the code: via a 6502 simulator or via UK101 hardware.
+There are two ways to run the code: via a 6502 simulator or via UK101 hardware.

 You need to install lib6502 to run in simlator mode and ca65 to re-assemble (if you change anything)